API Reference

 This method applies Min-Max scaling.
 If a column contains identical

-values, it will be filled with const_val_fill
+values, it will be filled with const_val_fill.
+The original

 DataFrame is not modified.